orchetect/SettingsAccess/README.md

   1. There is no way to detect when the user has clicked this button if additional code is desired to run before or after the opening of the `Settings` scene.
   2. There is **no** way to programmatically open the `Settings` scene.

-- These restrictons become problematic in many scenarios.
+- These restrictions become problematic in many scenarios.
 Some examples that are currently impossible without **SettingsAccess**:
   - You are building a window-based `MenuBarExtra` and want to have a button that opens `Settings` and also dismisses the window.
   - You want to open the `Settings` scene in response to a user action in your application that requires the user manipulate a setting that may be invalid.

 ## Solution

 - **SettingsAccess** provides an environment method called `openSettings()` that can be called anywhere in the view hierarchy to programmatically open the Settings scene.
 (See [Getting Started](#Getting-Started) below for an example of its usage.)
+  - Due to SwiftUI limitations, this method is not usable inside of menus (including menu-based MenuBarExtra).
+In that scenario, a `SettingsLink(label:preAction:postAction:)` initializer is provided to allow custom code to run before and/or after the `Settings` scene is opened.
 - **SettingsAccess** is also backwards compatible from macOS 11 Big Sur and later.
 Calling `openSettings()` will use the correct method to open the Settings scene for each supported operating system automatically.
 - No private API is used, so it is safe for the Mac App Store.